adrelanos/vpn-firewall/README.md

 * Defend against adversaries, which are in position to run code locally, i.e. manipulate the firewall rules.
 * Prevent any other kind trickery to circumvent using the VPN.
+* Prevent leaks caused by bugs in the VPN software.
 * Run the VPN software as unprivileged user.
 For OpenVPN see [OpenVPN wiki UnprivilegedUser](https://community.openvpn.net/openvpn/wiki/ UnprivilegedUser).